 I called Adam for advice about a hugely popular subject that he calls:

 ‘I like it, I love it, and the deer don’t eat it!’

-Using the player below (or at this link), listen to the May 30, 2016 edition of my public-radio show and podcast while you read along, and learn about some of Adam’s favorite conifers, small trees, shrubs and groundcovers that resist deer.
+Read along as you listen to the May 30, 2016 edition of my public-radio show and podcast using the player below, and learn about some of Adam’s favorite conifers, small trees, shrubs and groundcovers that resist deer.
 (That’s Adam, below–and did I mention he also grows giant pumpkins in his spare time?
-I’m not sure what a deer would think about taking a bite from one of those,)
+I’m not sure what a deer would think about taking a bite from one of those.)

 my deer-resistant plant q&a with adam wheeler